Is Cancún safe to travel to in 2026? Travel advisories and safety tips

 Do not travel.

-Quintana Roo State, where Cancun resides, is currently issued a “level 2” travel advisory “due to crime.”
-Comparatively, states Michoacan, Sinaloa, and Tamaulipas are issued a “level 4” advisory and should be avoided at all costs.
-At this moment, only two Mexican states have been assigned a “level 1” advisory — Yucatan, the neighboring state to Cancun’s Quintana Roo, and Campeche.
+Quintana Roo State, where Cancún resides, is currently issued a “level 2” travel advisory “due to crime.”
+Comparatively, states like Michoacán, Colima, Sinaloa, Zacatecas, and Tamaulipas are issued a “level 4” advisory and should be avoided at all costs.
+As of June 2026, only two Mexican states have been assigned a “level 1” advisory — Yucatan, the neighboring state to Cancún’s Quintana Roo, and Campeche.

 Get travel insurance.
 No matter where you’re vacationing, purchasing travel insurance that covers medical care ensures that in the event of an emergency, you won’t be left with exorbitant fees.